- Generic ballot: Democrats lead D+6.7 — historically predicts 25–35 Democratic seat gains in the House

 Base Case: Net +20-30

-With D+6 generic ballot sustained through November, historical models project 25-35 Democratic gains.
-This would produce a House majority of 235-245 Democratic seats — large enough to be stable and able to pass legislation without losing many moderates.
+With D+6 generic ballot sustained through November, historical models project 25-35 Democratic gains — a stable House majority of 235-245 seats.

 Wave Scenario: Net +35-45